Posted on August 13, 2012 by Henry Tarkington

 Level Three: Intermediate Level -Longer Term Treatment Program

 As the result of your substance abuse assessment, you could be referred to an Intermediate-term Substance Abuse Treatment Program.
 You would be placed in this program in accordance with guidelines issued by the N.C.
 Department of Human Resources, which regulates DWI assessments and treatment.
-Level III consists of a Program Orientation and 14 3 -hour sessions or 20 2-hour sessions and an individual closing session, spread out over at least 60 days.
+Level III consists of a Program Orientation and 14 3 -hour sessions and an individual closing session, spread out over at least 60 days.
 Groups meet Monday, Tuesday, Wednesday and Thursday evenings from 6:30 – 9:30 or 6:00 – 9:00 PM at our various facilities.
 A Saturday morning session meets in Raleigh from 9:00 AM until 12:00 PM.

 We will assist you in arranging a schedule that works best for you.
 NC DWI law states you must complete the required number of hours in no less than 60 days.
 DWI statutes also require no less than weekly attendance.